LED lighting controls reduce energy use and extend the useful life of LED fixtures

 Occupancy Sensor Parking Lot Lighting Controls

 Occupancy sensors are available in multiple variations.
 The design of LED parking lot lights has evolved to the point that in many instances the occupancy sensor is hidden inside the light fixture.
 Occupancy sensors have advanced too.
 Some are programmable on site while others a preset at the factory.
 In parking lots common for each light fixture to have its own occupancy sensor.
 It should also be noted that most if not all occupancy sensors require either a photocell or a time clock to shut off the power to the parking lot fixture.
 Otherwise, the light fixture will continue to “be on” and draw some power.
 An occupancy sensor does not shut off the light fixture.
 The light fixture needs the photocell or time clock to cycle off.
+Using occupancy sensors can lead to significant cost savings by reducing unnecessary energy usage.
 The following is a summary of occupancy sensor variations and options.

 LED Parking Lot Light with Occupancy Sensor